miklosme/papers/src/app/home.md

+# Daily Digest (March 13, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of cutting-edge research that's sure to spark your synapses.
+Let's dive right in!

+First up, we're tackling the age-old question of efficiency in multi-agent systems.
+How do you optimally assign tasks to agents?
+Well, researchers have cracked the code using [optimal transport](https://papers.miklos.dev/2503.09369).
+This mathematical framework could revolutionize how we coordinate LLM-based agents, offering scalability and robustness that'll make your algorithms sing!

+But wait, there's more!
+In the world of VR streaming, privacy and quality have been locked in a fierce tug-of-war.
+Until now.
+A groundbreaking approach introduces noise to [prediction errors](https://papers.miklos.dev/2503.09448), not the viewpoints themselves.
+The result?
+Zero viewpoint leakage without sacrificing that sweet, sweet QoE.
+This could be a game-changer for multi-agent LLM systems sharing sensitive information!

+Speaking of game-changers, hold onto your desktops!
+The [COLA framework](https://papers.miklos.dev/2503.09263) is here to supercharge your Windows UI automation.
+This dynamic, scenario-aware system uses a pool of specialized LLM agents, adapting on the fly to tackle complex tasks.
+With built-in memory and human-in-the-loop error correction, it's like having a team of AI assistants right at your fingertips!

+Traffic jams, meet your match!
+Researchers have developed [PLight and PRLight](https://papers.miklos.dev/2503.08728), two algorithms that bring the power of transfer learning to traffic signal control.
+By pre-training agents on various scenarios and reusing them based on similarity, they're paving the way for faster, more adaptable multi-agent systems.
+LLM developers, take note – this could be your ticket to smoother conversational AI!

+Last but not least, we're venturing into the realm of robot pursuit.
+Using only bearing information, a new [MARL framework](https://papers.miklos.dev/2503.08740) coordinates heterogeneous robots to track down elusive targets.
+With sim-to-real techniques ensuring smooth transfer to actual robots, this research is bridging the gap between theory and practice.
+LLM enthusiasts, imagine combining this with high-level reasoning for truly intelligent, embodied AI systems!

+That's all for now, folks!
+Keep those algorithms learning and those agents collaborating.
+Until next time, this is AI News, signing off!

 # Daily Digest (March 12, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of multi-agent madness to dive into today.
 Let's kick things off with a bang: